whatmakeart/whatmakeart.github.io/content/courses/time-based-strategies/2024-fall/01-video-introduction/01-07-repeated-action-video-assignment.md

 ### For Class

-Bring your laptop or computer with your Premiere project file and video footage to review in class.
+Bring your laptop or computer with a folder containing your Premiere project file and video footage to review in class.
 This way we can test suggestions from the group discussion.

 ## Grading Rubric